French heritage in three of the oldest hotels in Saigon

 Launched in 1925 at the crossroads between Catinat Street (Dong Khoi Street today) and Quai de Belgique (Ton Duc Thang Street actual), the Hotel Majestic Saigon, one of the oldest hotels in Saigon, has a great reputation today despite a number of historical vicissitudes.
 Designed by French architects, it was funded by the wealthiest Vietnamese businessman of Chinese descent in all of Saigon - Gia Dinh.
 In 1965, two more floors were built with the intervention of the famous architect Ngo Viet Thu.
 Bombed in 1975, it was again renovated in 1994 in the style of Renaissance architecture.
 Majestic Saigon was awarded the standard of 4 and 5 stars respectively in 1997 and 2007, the first of its kind that is invested in and managed by the Vietnamese.

-It shines as much by its lovely aesthetics and superb view of the Saigon River as by its reception of important personalities, the President of the French Republic François Mitterrand, the Japanese prince Akishino, the Danish prince Henrick, the Thai princess Maha Chakri Sring Dhorn, Prime Minister of Singapore Lee Hsien Loong… Admittedly, the building has been refurbished several times, but the decor is never out of place: classic and majestic.
-We’re confident to say it’s a good stay to relive the "pearl of the Far East".
+It shines as much by its lovely aesthetics and superb view of the Saigon River as by its reception of important personalities, the President of the French Republic François Mitterrand, the Japanese prince Akishino, the Danish prince Henrick, the prince of the United Kingdom, Prince Andrew, the Thai princess Maha Chakri Sring Dhorn, Prime Minister of Singapore Lee Hsien Loong… Admittedly, the building has been refurbished several times, but the combination is never out of place: classic and majestic.
+We’re confident to say it’s a great place to stay to relive the era of the "pearl of the Far East".

-500m from the Opera house and 1 km from Notre Dame Cathedral, Ben Thanh Market, and the hotel is an ideal starting point for exploring the most famous places in the city, both on the cultural and commercial side as well as the gastronomic side.
+500metres from the Opera house and 1 kilometre from Notre Dame Cathedral and Ben Thanh Market, the hotel is an ideal starting point for exploring the most famous places in the city, both on the cultural and commercial sides, and the gastronomic as well.

 Address: 1 Dong Khoi Street, District 1